FloatbotAI/Floatbot-Android-SDK/README.md

 You need to handle Runtime permission for

-Sdk has only 1 fragment which can be placed any activity
+Sdk has only 1 fragment which can be placed in any activity

 Your Activity must implement OnFloatbotInteractionListener interface and override its method onChatWindowClosed